-ESFJ is among the 16 personality types of the Myers-Briggs Type Indicator, nicknamed “The Consul”, this MBTI type belongs to the SJ Protector temperament.
+The ESFJ, nicknamed “The Consul”, is a personality type that belongs to the SJ Protector temperament.
 ESFJs are friendly and nurturing, with a dynamic presence that attracts people.
 Order appeals to them – they seek to preserve time-tested traditions and uphold rules.
 As conscientious helpers, they often feel a sense of responsibility towards others’ wellbeing, consistently extending support and lending a helping hand.
 Ultimately, ESFJs have a profound capacity for compassion, and they want to be liked.
 Their practical yet compassionate nature is one of the hallmarks of being a Consul.

 Keen to know more about this type?
 Keep reading and you will learn about these topics: